 If you play multiple instruments, track each separately.
 A guitarist who also plays bass needs to know their time distribution.

-- Left hand vs. right hand work (for pianists)
+- Pianists: Track left hand vs. right hand work to develop both equally

 Session quality notes